-Prereq. - Previous or concurrent enrollment in Integrated II.
+Prereq. - Sophomore, junior or senior status.
+Previous or concurrent enrollment in Integrated II.
 Did you know that the human body is 99% empty space?
 Do you want to see what makes the different colors in fireworks?
 Take chemistry!
 Chemistry is an excellent college preparatory class and with over 30 laboratory experiments performed throughout the year all students will be sure to find topics of interest in this engaging science course.
 Dual Credit Chemistry is recommended for students looking to pursue a career in the science, engineering, or medical fields.
 90% class attendance required.
 For questions see Mr. Brantley in room 26.
-Dual credit through Northwest Nazarene University available (Chemistry 1200/1200L) - 3.0 GPA recommended.
-Please see page 18 for more information on Fast Forward funding!
+Dual credit through Northwest Nazarene University available (CHEM 1200/1200L) - 3.0 GPA recommended.
+See page 18 for more information on Fast Forward funding!

-₩ 03040 DC PHYSICS
+\$ 03040 DC PHYSICS

-Prereg. - Junior or senior status.
+Pre-req. - Junior or senior status.
 Previous or concurrent enrollment in Integrated III.
 Have you ever wondered why the earth is round?
 Do you know why lightning occurs?
 Have you ever wondered what goes on inside a computer?
 Do you want to know how to slow down and even stop time?
 Take Physics!
 This interesting science course is an excellent addition to any student's transcript regardless of what you intend to do after high school.
 90% class attendance required.
 For questions see Mr. Brantley in room 26.
-Dual credit through Boise State University available (Physics 101) - minimum GPA of 2.7; a 3.0 is recommended.
-Please see page 18 for more information on Fast Forward funding!
+Dual credit through Boise State University available (PHYS 101) - minimum unweighted GPA of 2.7; a 3.0 is recommended.
+See page 18 for more information on Fast Forward funding!

-₩ 03005 EARTH SCIENCE
+\$ 03005 EARTH SCIENCE